Myelodysplastic Syndromes (MDS) Samples

-Bay Biosciences provides high quality, clinical grade, cryogenically preserved bone marrow as[irate bio-specimens with matched sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with Myelodysplastic syndromes (MDS).
+Bay Biosciences provides high-quality, fresh frozen bone marrow aspirates with matched sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with myelodysplastic syndromes (MDS).

 Myelodysplastic Syndromes (MDS) Overview

-In the early stages of MDS, patients may not realize anything is even wrong.
-Eventually, they may start to feel very tired and shortness of breath.
-Management of myelodysplastic syndromes is most often intended to slow the disease, ease symptoms and prevent complications.
-Common measures include blood transfusions and medications to boost blood cell production.
-In certain situations, a bone marrow transplant, also known as a stem cell transplant, may be recommended to replace the bone marrow with healthy bone marrow from a donor.
+For instance, common measures include blood transfusions and medications to boost blood cell production.
+In certain situations, healthcare providers may recommend a bone marrow transplant, also known as a stem cell transplant, to replace the bone marrow with healthy bone marrow from a donor.

 Normal Bone Marrow